kaizen-ai/kaizenflow/docs/notes/github.md

         - what is the problem and why it is different from what you expected
     - Try to make the life easy to who is going to have to fix the bug

+- TODO(gp): The rest of this stuff should maybe go into code_review.md

 ## Use branches and PR
 - We try to get all the code to be reviewed before it's merged into `master`